Safeguarding our community

 Can I speak to the teacher, visit the school or drop things off?

-There are still physical distancing restrictions in place for parents and families so we ask that you do not enter the school building at this time.
+At the current time, we still ask that you do not enter the school building.
 If you need to drop anything off for your child then this can be left inside the first set of double doors at senior school reception or at the porch at Clarendon.

 What about parents’ evenings?

-We have put in place a system to allow parent/teacher meetings to take place by video this year.
+We used a new online system last year for parent/teacher meetings and we plan to use this again.
 Keeping our parents up to date with how their children are doing will be more important than ever.
 Parents will receive report cards and phone calls to let them know how their child is doing.

 I am interested in sending my child to Lomond School, can I book a visit?

-Those wishing to visit the school will be required to follow certain protocols in order to help us maintain a safe environment both for our prospective families as well as our current pupils and staff.
+Those wishing to visit the school will be required to follow certain protocols to help us maintain a safe environment both for our prospective families as well as our current pupils and staff.
 Our admissions office is open and ready to assist you with any questions you may have and will be able to provide further information.
-Virtual meetings can be arranged with our Registrar at a time convenient to yourself and our website also has a wealth of information to give you a feel for the school and what we do.
+Face to face meetings and tours can be arranged after the school day and virtual meetings can be arranged with at a time convenient to yourself.
+Our website also has a wealth of information to give you a feel for the school and what we do.